prthvk/prthvk.github.io/README.md

       <section>

 <h2 id="summary">Summary</h2>
-<p>Hi!

-Leveraging AI to solve complex challenges and create impactful solutions.
-I am eager to contribute my skills and experience to a team pushing the boundaries of machine learning.
-I bring a strong foundation in data analysis and software engineering to solve real-world problems.
-With a Master's in Electrical Engineering (Machine Learning & Data Science) from USC and strong experience in building, optimizing, and deploying ML models.
+<p>Hi! my name is Prithvik and I'm a graduate student at USC with an AI/ML background and 2 years of industry experience.
+A student of AI with a Master's in Electrical Engineering (Machine Learning and Data Science) from USC.
+Proven ability to design, develop, and deploy secure and efficient machine learning models across diverse domains.
+My area of focus is Natural Language Processing (NLP), with experience in LLM fine-tuning and RAG applications.
+Possesses strong expertise in deep learning frameworks (PyTorch, TensorFlow), MLOps tools (MLFlow, Azure ML), and distributed computing (Spark, Hadoop).
+Demonstrated success in building CI/CD pipelines and optimizing model performance for real-world applications.
 I am eager to contribute my skills and knowledge to a team that is passionate about using ML to solve real-world problems.
 I am confident that I can quickly learn and adapt to new challenges, and I am always looking for new ways to improve my skills and knowledge.
 A well-rounded skill set, coupled with a strong academic and professional background, positions me as an ideal candidate for roles in ML Engineering, Data Scientist, and MLOps.</p>
 <h2 id="education">Education</h2>
 <h3 id="university-of-southern-california-los-angeles-ca">University of Southern California, Los Angeles, CA</h3>
 <p>Master of Science in Electrical Engineering (Machine Learning and Data Science)</p>